Chandrikakondisetty/Data603/Assignment1.md

 Maintaining privacy is a significant challenge in big data analytics due to the large volumes of data involved.
 Issues can arise regarding who has access to the data, as well as concerns about the sharing of sensitive and personal information.
 ## Scalability:
 Dealing with large datasets is a major concern in big data analytics.
 As the amount of data grows, the challenges of processing and analyzing also increases.
 One possible way to solve the problems of big data analytics is to make use of cloud computing.
 This involves storing and analyzing data on remote servers, which eases the management of large amounts of data and eliminates the need for significant investments in hardware and infrastructure
-## Integration of data from different sources:Data can be generated from a variety of sources, such as social media pages, customer logs, financial data, emails, and staff reports.
+## Integration of data from different sources:
+Data can be generated from a variety of sources, such as social media pages, customer logs, financial data, emails, and staff reports.
 Integrating all of this data and managing can be a challenging task.Ensuring a seamless data integration process is important for effective analysis.
 Source:Slides and https://www.simplilearn.com/challenges-of-big-data-article